Kellyanne Conway Contradicts President Trump’s Claim That He Doesn’t Know Matthew Whitaker

-President Trump’s statements about his past relationship, if any, with Matthew Whitaker, the man he recently appointed as acting Attorney General, have been inconsistent.
-He most recently said that he does not know him.
+President Trump’s statements about his past relationship, if any, with Matthew Whitaker, the man he recently appointed as acting Attorney General, have been inconsistent, as he most recently said that he does not know him.
 White House Adviser Kellyanne Conway, however, said on Sunday morning news program Fox News Sunday that he does know Whitaker and has known him for about a year.

-The Huffington Post reports that President Trump stated in an interview with Fox & Friends last month that he knew Matthew Whitaker.
+The Huffington Post reported that President Trump stated in an interview with Fox & Friends last month that he knew Whitaker.

 “I can tell you Matt Whitaker’s a great guy.
 I mean, I know Matt Whitaker.”

-When Jeff Sessions submitted his resignation at the request of President Trump last week, the president appointed Whitaker to the position on a temporary basis until a permanent replacement can be found.
-It’s a decision that’s been met with lots of criticism as it puts Whitaker in charge of the Mueller investigation, an investigation to which he has repeatedly expressed his opposition in the past.
+When Jeff Sessions submitted his resignation at Trump’s request last week, the president appointed Whitaker to the position on a temporary basis until a permanent replacement can be found.
+It’s a decision that’s been met with lots of criticism, as it puts Whitaker in charge of the Mueller investigation, an investigation to which he has repeatedly expressed his opposition in the past.
 Sessions’ departure came after a year of the president publicly attacking him for recusing himself from oversight of Mueller’s investigation.
 When speaking to reporters about the appointment Friday, the president said he didn’t know Whitaker.

 “I don’t know Matt Whitaker.
 Matt Whitaker worked for Jeff Sessions and he was extremely highly thought of and he still is.
 But I didn’t know Matt Whitaker.”